rochelleterman/PS239T/Syllabus.md

 ####Final Grades

 This is a graded class based on the following:
-* Completion of assigned homework (60%)
+* Completion of assigned homework (50%)
-* Participation (20%)
+* Participation (25%)
-* Final project (20%)
+* Final project (25%)

 ####Homework

 Homework will be assigned at the end of every session.
-It will be due at the start of the following class.
+It will be due at the start of the following class unless otherwise  noted.
 The assignments will be frequent but each of them should be fairly short.
-You are welcome to seek help from your fellow classmates with the homework, but the work you turn in must be your own.
+You are encouraged to work in groups, but the work you turn in must be your own.
 Group submission of homework, or turning in copies of the same code or output, is not acceptable.
 Remember, the only way you actually learn how to write code is to write code.

 ####Class Participation